 This is Not a Clinical Evaluation

 The images of your brain collected in this study are not intended to reveal any disease state, in part because this MRI protocol is not designed for clinical diagnosis.
 Thus, your brain images will not be routinely examined by a clinical radiologist.
-The personnel at the Neuroimaging Laboratory are not qualified to medically evaluate your images.
+The personnel at the MRI Research Facility are not qualified to medically evaluate your images.
 However, if in the course of collecting images of your brain we have any concerns, we may show your scans to a clinical radiologist, who may suggest that you obtain further diagnostic tests.

 At the investigator’s discretion, you may view your brain images and receive digital copies of them.
 However, you should be aware that brain structures within the normal population are highly variable, and that it is difficult to draw any conclusions from your images; you should be aware of the potential distress or discomfort that may occur by viewing your own images.
 Do not rely on this research MRI to detect or screen for brain abnormalities.